fljdin/dispatch/README.md

     depends_on: [1]
 ```

-#### Loader tasks
+### Loaders

-A loader is an extended task that dispatch instructions from a result command or
+A loader is an extended task that dispatch instructions from a command or a
+file.
+These instructions will inherit the environment variables, command type,
+and other properties from the loader task.

+Use `file` as a replacement for `command` to read and dispatch instructions from
 a file.
 Delimiter detection is provided by [Fragment] package and only `PgSQL`
 and `Shell` languages are supported.

 [Fragment]: https://github.com/fljdin/fragment

-To read and dispatch instructions from a file, use this:

-- `file`: instructions to be loaded from a file

 ```yaml
 # run queries from a file simultaneously